Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 The present structure was built in just 3 years and considered so audacious that critics predicted it wouldn’t stand for long.
 Antonio da Ponte beat out Michelangelo for the design of the bridge and built it from Istrian stone.
 Some 12,000 wooden pilings were hammered into the waters to support its weight.

-And the Renaissance engineering marvel still stands tall, offering some of the most beautiful views of the Grand Canal.
+And the Renaissance engineering marvel offers some of the best views of the Grand Canal.

-And it’s always packed with crowds stopping to take photos and selfies, and watching the gondolas and vaporettos pass underneath.
+It’s always crowded with people taking photos and watching the gondolas pass underneath.

-The bridge leads to Rialto Market, which is filled every morning (9am to noon) with vibrant produce, the freshest of fish and local delicacies.
-Browse and soak in the bustling vibes and get your tastebuds going.
-You can also book a local food tour to get the full experience.
+The bridge leads to Rialto Market (open every morning from 9 am to noon).
+Browse the vibrant produce, freshly-caught fish and local delicacies.
+Or book a local food tour to get the full experience.
 You’ll learn to shop for Venetian seafood and finish off the tour with a cooking class.

 – Contributed by Linda of La Dolce Fit Vita